-The first three tools in the FEST-C interface are used to prepare site crop and spatial data for EPIC input file generation and to generate required daily weather data and optional nitrogen deposition data for the EPIC simulation year.
-In describing the FEST-C tools, we use the test_case scenario in the FEST-C system to demonstrate the input and output components on the tool interface.
+Before describing the various FEST-C tools in Sections 4 through 7, we must first discuss the test_case scenario in the FEST-C system, because we use this scenario to demonstrate the input and output components on the tool interface.
 The test_case scenario is a small 12-km domain with 25 rows and 25 columns in the CMAQ standard projection.
 The domain is located in the northwest corner of Iowa and crosses into Minnesota, South Dakota, and Nebraska.
-Figure 7 illustrates the domain grid cells with the identification numbers (GRIDID) used in the FEST-C system; colors are used to indicate the crop percentage for each grid cell generated from 2006 NLCD data.
-All 625 (25×25) 12-km grid cells in this test domain have crop coverage, and most of them have more 75% crop coverage.
+Figure 7 illustrates the domain grid cells with the identification numbers (GRIDID) used in the FEST-C system; colors are used to indicate the crop percentage for each grid cell as generated from 2006

+NLCD data.
+All 625 (25×25) 12-km grid cells in this test domain have crop coverage, and most of them have more than 75% crop coverage.

 Figure 7.
-FEST-C test case 12-km domain in the northern Central Plains of the U.S. Each grid cell has an identification number (GRIDID) associated with it, along with a color that indicates crop coverage percentage.
-The cells are numbered from 1 for the lower left corner cell to 625 (25 rows × 25 columns) for the upper right corner cell of the domain.
+FEST-C test_case scenario 12-km domain in the U.S. northern Central Plains.
+Associated with each grid cell is an identification number (GRIDID) and a color that indicates crop coverage percentage.
+The domain's cells are numbered from 1 for the lower left corner cell to 625 for the upper right corner cell.